Arenukvern/articles/articles/2025_sep_22_executable_libraries/en.md

 ## Core Principles

-- **Agent Empowerment** - AE docs written for AI, not humans.
+- **Agentic First** - AE docs written for AI, not humans.
 Therefore AI agents can work autonomously without or under minimal human intervention
 - **Modularity** - Clear, reusable instruction steps and pieces.
 - **Contextual Awareness** - Sufficient domain knowledge tailored made for AI Agent and ready to be used with end project.
 - **Reversibility** - Clean uninstallation restores original state